stvsmth/tendermule/README.md

 * Fill the result to some fixed length (with random characters)
 * Control the case of the identifier

-The answer to all of the above is the same: Not yet, but probably later.
+The answer to all of the above is the same: Not yet, but maybe later.